DAH-Net: A Dual-Attention Hybrid Network for Interpretable and Robust EEG-Based Emotion Recognition: Introduction

 Electroencephalography (EEG) enables non-invasive, high-temporal-resolution decoding of neural activity and is widely explored for emotion recognition in affective computing, mental health assessment, and adaptive human-computer interfaces \cite{picard2000affective, muhl2014eeg}.
 Distinct oscillatory and connectivity patterns reflect emotional states such as neutral, positive, and negative \cite{zheng2015investigating, alarcao2017emotions}, offering opportunities for objective affect monitoring.
 However, practical deployment remains challenging due to high dimensionality, subject variability, and non-stationarity in EEG signals \cite{craik2019deep}.

-Early pipelines relied on handcrafted statistical, spectral, and connectivity features combined with classifiers such as SVMs and Random Forests \cite{koelstra2011deap, zheng2015investigating}, achieving moderate performance while requiring extensive feature engineering and offering limited interpretability \cite{samek2017explainable}.
-Deep learning has improved decoding by learning spatial and temporal representations directly from data: CNNs extract spatial structure \cite{schirrmeister2017deep}, BiLSTMs capture temporal dependencies \cite{bashivan2015learning, tao2020eeg}, and transformer-based attention mechanisms model long-range dependencies \cite{vaswani2017attention, wu2020transfer}.
-Although attention-based graph and spatial-temporal models have achieved strong benchmark performance \cite{song2018eeg, zhong2020eeg, li2019regional}, gaps remain in multi-stage attention design, bidirectional temporal modeling, systematic feature analysis, and statistical benchmarking against strong baselines.
-To address these gaps, we investigate the following research questions (RQs): \begin{itemize} \item \textbf{RQ1:} To what extent do hybrid deep learning architectures that integrate convolutional, recurrent, and attention-based components improve EEG-based emotion classification performance, robustness to overfitting, and interpretability compared to classical and deep learning baselines? \item \textbf{RQ2:} Which categories of EEG features (statistical, frequency-domain, covariance, and eigenvalue-based) contribute most strongly to emotion discrimination? \end{itemize}
+Early pipelines relied on handcrafted statistical, spectral, and connectivity features with SVMs and Random Forests \cite{koelstra2011deap, zheng2015investigating}, achieving moderate performance while requiring extensive feature engineering.
+These remain valuable baselines for understanding performance-cost tradeoffs \cite{tangermann2012review}.
+Deep learning has improved decoding through CNNs \cite{schirrmeister2017deep}, BiLSTMs \cite{bashivan2015learning, tao2020eeg}, and transformer attention for long-range dependencies \cite{vaswani2017attention, wu2020transfer}.
+Despite strong benchmark results from attention-based models \cite{song2018eeg, zhong2020eeg, li2019regional}, gaps remain in multi-stage attention design, systematic feature analysis, and rigorous statistical benchmarking.
+To address these gaps, we investigate the following research questions (RQs):

-We propose an Enhanced Transformer-CNN-BiLSTM hybrid architecture featuring residual 1D CNN blocks, dual BiLSTMs, and dual multi-head self-attention modules (16+8 heads) with advanced regularization (dropout, layer normalization, label smoothing, weight decay) to improve generalization and interpretability.
-On a 2,529-sample EEG dataset with 988 features across three emotion classes, the model achieves 99.19\% validation accuracy with only a 0.56\% train-validation gap, substantially outperforming classical models and a standard hybrid Transformer-CNN-BiLSTM baseline.